-#8 Moira has set aside most of the first

-ace-to-face class to give students a

-Moira has set aside most of the first face-to-face class to give students a hands-on orientation to the LMS course site and the open textbook
+Moira has set aside most of the first face-to-face class to give students a hands-on orientation to the LMS course site and the open textbook LMS; OT For this task, Moira used: Suggestions from her Informal "buddy" system of 2 colleagues with prior experience.
+2. LMS site (D2L at Moira's college) 3.
+Online Tutorials about using the LMS.

-course site and the open textbook

--

-LMS; OT

-For this task, Moira used:

-- 1. Suggestions from her Informal "buddy" system of 2 colleagues with prior experience.

-- 2. LMS site (D2L at Moira's college)

-- 3. Online Tutorials about using the LMS.

 [Specific to Moira's college; locate the teaching & learning services at your institution for suggestions]